0xkoiner/order-of-layout-solidity/README.md

 Internal & Private view/pure functions
 External & Public view/pure functions
 ```
 It’s okay if you haven’t followed this structure before—consider it a new best practice to adopt!
-I’ll be sharing examples (with screenshots) and a ready-to-use template on GitHub to help you implement this in your projects. 🛠️
+You can use with `OrderOfLayout.sol` ready-to-use template on GitHub to help you implement this in your projects. 🛠️

 ## 👉 Stay Tuned for Code Samples and Template Link!